-- 2.1 Identify and promote areas of bilateral, multilateral, and private sector collaboration on methane abatement, recovery, and use in the areas of agriculture, coal mining, landfills municipal solid waste (MSW), oil and natural gas systems, and municipal wastewater treatment, and in other areas as agreed to by the Partners. - 2.2 Develop improved emissions estimates and identify the largest relevant emission sources to facilitate project development. - 2.3 Identify cost-effective opportunities to recover methane emissions for energy production and potential financing mechanisms to encourage investment. - 2.4 Identify and address barriers to project development and improve the legal, regulatory, financial, institutional, technological and other conditions necessary to attract investment in methane abatement, recovery and utilization projects. - 2.5 Identify and implement collaborative projects aimed at addressing specific challenges to methane abatement and recovery, such as raising awareness in key industries, removing barriers to project development and implementation,
+- 2.1 Identify and promote areas of bilateral, multilateral, and private sector collaboration on methane abatement, recovery, and use in the areas of agriculture, coal mining, municipal solid waste (MSW), oil and natural gas systems, and municipal wastewater treatment, and in other areas as agreed to by the Partners. - 2.2 Develop policy guidance and encourage implementation of near-term policies that support the identification and deployment of best management practices for the abatement, recovery, and use of methane. - 2.3 Identify cost-effective opportunities to recover methane emissions for energy production and potential financing mechanisms to encourage investment. - 2.4 Identify and address barriers to project development and improve the legal, regulatory, financial, institutional, technological and other conditions necessary to attract investment in methane abatement, recovery and utilization projects. - 2.5 Identify and implement collaborative projects aimed at addressing specific challenges to methane abatement and recovery, such as raising awareness in key industries, removing barriers to project development and implementation, identifying project opportunities, and demonstrating and deploying technologies.
+Partners will also work together to share lessons learned from these cooperative activities. - 2.6 Foster cooperation with the private sector, research organizations, development banks, and other relevant governmental and non-governmental organizations.

-- identifying project opportunities, and demonstrating and deploying technologies.
-Partners will also work together to share lessons learned from these cooperative activities. - 2.6 Foster cooperation with the private sector, research organizations, development banks, and other relevant governmental and non-governmental organizations. - 2.7 Integrate and coordinate Initiative activities with related activities and initiatives such as Climate and Clean Air Coalition, the United Nations Economic Commission for Europe's Group of Experts on Coal Mine Methane and others that may emerge in the future. - 2.8 Support the identification and deployment of best management practices and policy guidance in the abatement, recovery, and use of methane. - 2.9 Work to improve scientific understanding in relation to the abatement, recovery, and use of methane. - 2.10 Develop and implement action plans that outline a series of concrete activities and actions that directly support the core goals and functions of the Initiative.
-Action plans can be useful tools in advancing project implementation, facilitating investment, and creating appropriate policy frameworks that support methane abatement, recovery, and use. - 2.11 Communicate their progress and accomplishments in implementing action plans and undertaking other activities to support the Initiative's goal. - 2.12 Periodically assess the effectiveness of the Initiative's efforts to achieve its goal.
+- 2.7 Integrate and coordinate Initiative activities with related activities and initiatives such as Climate and Clean Air Coalition, the United Nations Economic Commission for Europe's Group of Experts on Coal Mine Methane, and others that may emerge in the future. - 2.8 Work to improve scientific understanding in relation to the emissions estimates, abatement, recovery, and use of methane. - 2.9 Develop and implement action plans that outline a series of concrete activities and actions that directly support the core goals and functions of the Initiative.
+Action plans can be useful tools in advancing project implementation, facilitating investment, and creating appropriate policy frameworks that support methane abatement, recovery, and use. - 2.10 Communicate their progress and accomplishments in implementing action plans and undertaking other activities to support the Initiative's goal. - 2.11 Periodically assess the effectiveness of the Initiative's efforts to achieve its goal.